donnachaforde/donnachaforde.github.io/README.md

-# donnachaforde.github.io
+Welcome to my homepage on GitHub

-Donnacha's homepage on GitHub
+I'm still getting to grips with GitHub Pages and working out how best to organize this.
+I'm trying to pull bits n' pieces across several repos together here into one organized site.

-I'm working on how best to organize this but I'm trying to pull bits n' pieces across several repos together here.
+***

 ## Code & Scripts
 Here are public repos that are in a presentable form.